 They have worked as an actor regionally with the Hudson Valley Shakespeare Festival as an understudy and teaching artist, on the 2023 tour of Romeo and Juliet, as well as in the festival's 2022 Summer season of Mr. Burns: A Post-Electric Play and Romeo and Juliet.
 They debuted PS306 as Weller at the 2023 New York Theatre Festival with Teatro LATEA.
-Meg is a Roger Rees, Metropolitan, and NYAA awardee for their work on stage.
+Meg is a Roger Rees, Metropolitan, and NYAA recipient for their work on stage.

 Next up, they will be directing the premiere of Anthony LoGrande’s The Boy Who Cried Wolf in early 2025, in collaboration with the playwright’s residencies.
 Currently, they work as a Live Video Director in residence at an off-broadway cabaret venue on Manhattan’s UWS.